 The OCDSB has other system level teams to support a variety of exceptional learners.
-To access the following teams, schools are required to obtain parent/guardian consent and to submit a referral.
+To access the following teams, schools are required to consult with the multi-disciplinary team, then obtain parent/guardian consent and submit a referral.
 The system level teams that assist school team to support early identification and intervention include: